CorbinStark/Bahamut-Graphics-Library/README.md

-# Bahamut Game Library
+# Bahamut Graphics Library
-2D and 3D compatible game library created in C++ using OpenGL, OpenAL, and GLFW.
-Bahamut aims to streamline and simplify the games programming experience.
-Easy to learn, easy to master.
+2D and 3D compatible graphics library created in C++ using OpenGL, OpenAL, and GLFW.

 ## Documentation

-This game library aims to simplify the games programming experience.
-As such there is only one window, so all functions related to input and drawing are global and can be called from anywhere.
+There is only one window, so all functions related to input and drawing are global and can be called from anywhere.
+This simplifies input and drawing pretty significantly, at the limitation of only having one window.
+Luckily it's very rare to have a multi-window program.

 To initialize the window